 For a while I enjoyed myself immensely getting to know my immediate neighbors (hi, Sherrie Hill & Jo-Anne Rockwood!) but connecting reliably with people further away seemed impossible.

-If you have a larger gathering with diners seated at separate tables it’s easy to suggest that this be done at each table, avoiding the attempts at shout-across-the-round conversations that severely frustrate yours truly (and, I suspect, many others).
+If you have a larger gathering with diners seated at separate tables, I suggest that this be done at each table.
+This avoids the attempts at shout-across-the-round conversations that severely frustrate yours truly (and, I suspect, many others).

 M: Mix participants: after each course half the participants (e.g. all the men) change places.
 Conversation varies and networking is optimal

-This is a great way to mix up diners during a meal and create a complete set of new conversation partners.
+This is a great way to mix up diners during a meal.
+It creates a complete set of new conversation partners.
 I experienced it at the FRESH dinner and it works!

-Conclusion So there you have it: two simple ways to increase the number of conversations at a seated meal.
+So there you have it: two simple ways to increase the number of connections at a seated meal.
 Do you have more ideas?